Kevin A. Brown was born September 3, 1960, in Kansas City, Missouri.

 From 1932 until his untimely death in 1946, Countée Cullen taught French & Creative Writing at Frederick Douglass Junior High School (P.S.
 139) in Harlem.
-Essayist James Baldwin and historian John Henrik Clarke were just two of the many distinguished alumni who studied under Cullen at P.S.
+Essayist James Baldwin, Nigerian-Jamaican composer, jazz violinist, and choral conductor Noel DaCosta as well as historian John Henrik Clarke were just three of the many distinguished alumni who studied under Cullen at P.S.
 139.

-In New York City from 1985 to 2007, Kevin A. Brown reviewed regularly, published three books and became a translator of works from Spanish into English.
-At Queens College and many other campuses of the 23-college CUNY system scattered throughout the five boroughs, he double-majored in Spanish as well as literary translation & technical interpreting.
-He studied with Gregory Rabassa, translator of 100 Years of Solitude, among other distinguished faculty from Spain and Latin America.
-Kevin A. Brown earned a B.Sc. degree (2006) from the City University of New York Baccalaureate Program for Unique and Interdisciplinary Studies, headquartered at the Graduate Center.
+Living and working in New York City between June 1985 and May 2007 (the New York State counties/boroughs of Bronx, Brooklyn, Manhattan, Queens Staten Island), Kevin A. Brown reviewed regularly for The (London) Times Literary Supplement, The New York Times Book Review, Kirkus and others, lectured at the College of Staten Island, published three books and became a Spanish into English translator.
+At Queens College and other undergraduate and graduate campuses of the 25-college City University of New York system scattered throughout the five boroughs (https://www.cuny.edu/about/colleges-schools), Kevin A. Brown double-majored in Spanish as well as literary translation & technical interpreting (T&I), studying with 100 Years of Solitude translator Gregory Rabassa, among other distinguished faculty from Spain and Latin America.
+Kevin A. Brown earned a Bachelor of Science degree (2006) from the City University of New York Baccalaureate Program for Unique and Interdisciplinary Studies, headquartered at the Graduate Center (https://cunyba.cuny.edu).